 (x) Hydrogen sulfide; 0.04 ug/m3, 1 hour average;

 (xi) Reduced sulfur compounds; 10 ug/m3, 1 hour average.

-(D) The Department may allow the owner or operator of a source (where required by divisions 222 or 224) to substitute post construction monitoring for the requirements of (4)(a)(A) for a specific pollutant if the owner or operator demonstrates that the air quality impact from the emissions increase would not cause or contribute to an exceedance of any air quality standard.
-This analysis must meet the requirements of 340-225-0050(2)(b) and must use representative or conservative General Background Concentration data.

-(E) When PM10 preconstruction monitoring is required by this section, at least four months of data must be collected, including the season(s) the Department judges to have the highest PM10 levels.
-PM10 must be measured in accordance with 40 CFR part 50, Appendix J (July 1, 1999).
-In some cases, a full year of data will be required.

-(b) After construction has been completed, the Department may require ambient air quality monitoring as a permit condition to establish the effect of emissions, other than volatile organic compounds, on the air quality of any area that such emissions could affect.
+(b) Post-Construction Air Quality Monitoring: DEQ may require post-construction ambient air quality monitoring as a permit condition to establish the effect of actual emissions, other than volatile organic compounds, on the air quality of any area that such emissions could affect.

-(1) Best Available Control Technology (BACT).
-The owner or operator must apply BACT for each pollutant or precursor(s) emitted at or above a significant emission rate (SER).
-BACT applies separately to the pollutant or precursor(s) if emitted at or above a SER over the netting basis.
-In the Medford-Ashland AQMA, the owner or operator of any proposed new federal major PM10 source, or proposed major modification of a federal major PM10 source must comply with the LAER emission control technology requirement in 340-224-0050(1), and is exempt from the BACT provision of this section.
+(2) Best Available Control Technology (BACT).
+The owner or operator must apply BACT for each regulated pollutant emitted at or above a SER.
+BACT applies separately to the regulated pollutant if emitted at or above a SER over the netting basis.
+In the Medford-Ashland AQMA, the owner or operator of any PM10 source must comply with the LAER emission control technology requirement in OAR 340-224-0050(1), and is exempt from the BACT provision of this section.

 (a) For a major modification, the requirement for BACT applies to the following:

-(A) Each emissions unit that emits the pollutant or precursor(s) and is not included in the most recent netting basis established for that pollutant; and
+(A) Each emissions unit that emits the regulated pollutant(s) and is not included in the most recent netting basis established for that regulated pollutant; and

-(B) Each emissions unit that emits the pollutant or precursor (s) and is included in the most recent netting basis but has been modified and the modification resulted in an increase in actual emissions above the portion of the most recent netting basis attributable to the emissions unit or the nonattainment pollutant or precursor(s).
+(B) Each emissions unit that emits the regulated pollutant(s) and is included in the most recent netting basis and contributed to the emissions increase calculated in OAR 340-224-0025(2)(a)(B) for the attainment pollutant or precursor.

 (b) For phased construction projects, the BACT determination must be reviewed at the latest reasonable time before commencement of construction of each independent phase.

-(c) When determining BACT for a change that was made at a source before the current NSR application, any additional cost of retrofitting required controls may be considered provided:
+(c) When determining BACT for a change that was made at a source before the current Major NSR application, any additional cost of retrofitting required controls may be considered provided:

-(A) The change was made in compliance with NSR requirements in effect at the time the change was made, and
+(A) The change was made in compliance with Major NSR requirements in effect at the time the change was made, and

-(B) No limit is being relaxed that was previously relied on to avoid NSR.
+(B) No limit is being relaxed that was previously relied on to avoid Major NSR.

-(d) Modifications to individual emissions units that increase the potential to emit less than 10 percent of the significant emission rate are exempt from this section unless:
+(d) Modifications to individual emissions units that increase the potential to emit less than 10 percent of the SER are exempt from this section unless:

 (A) They are not constructed yet;

-(B) They are part of a discrete, identifiable larger project that was constructed within the previous 5 years and that is equal to or greater than 10 percent of the significant emission rate; or
+(B) They are part of a discrete, identifiable larger project that was constructed within the previous 5 years and that is equal to or greater than 10 percent of the SER; or